John Hays Hammond: Mining career

-Hammond took his first mining job as a special expert for the US Geological Survey 1879-1880 in Washington, DC.
+Hammond took his first mining job as a special expert for the US Geological Survey 1879–1880 in Washington, DC.
 He returned to California in 1881 to work for Senator George Hearst, the mining magnate and father of William Randolph Hearst.
 In 1882, he was sent to hostile country in Mexico, near Sonora, to become superintendent of Minas Nuevas.
 When a revolution broke out, Hammond barricaded his family in a small house and fought off the attacking guerrillas.

-From 1884-1893, Hammond worked in San Francisco as a consulting engineer for Union Iron Works, Central Pacific Railway and Southern Pacific Railway.
+From 1884 to 1893, Hammond worked in San Francisco as a consulting engineer for Union Iron Works, Central Pacific Railway and Southern Pacific Railway.
 In 1893, Hammond left for South Africa to investigate the gold mines in Transvaal for the Barnato Brothers.
 In 1894, he joined the British South Africa Company to work with Cecil Rhodes and opened mines in the Rand, in Mashonaland (territory which became Rhodesia (now Zimbabwe).
 In 1895, he was managing Rhodes' property in Transvaal, with headquarters at Johannesburg, South Africa.
 An early advocate of deep-level mining, Hammond was given complete charge of Rhodes' gold and diamond mines and made each undertaking a financial success.
 While working for Rhodes, he made his worldwide reputation as an engineer.
 He continued to work for Rhodes until 1899, but events in Africa would go on to change Hammond's life forever.